apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ## Testing the S3 filesystem clients

+This module includes both unit tests, which can run in isolation without connecting to the S3 service, and integration tests, which require a working connection to S3 to interact with a bucket.
+Unit test suites follow the naming convention `Test*.java`.
+Integration tests follow the naming convention `ITest*.java`.

-Due to eventual consistency, tests may fail without reason.
+Due to eventual consistency, integration tests may fail without reason.
 Transient failures, which no longer occur upon rerunning the test, should thus be ignored.

-To test the S3* filesystem clients, you need to provide two files which pass in authentication details to the test runner
+To integration test the S3* filesystem clients, you need to provide two files which pass in authentication details to the test runner.

 1. `auth-keys.xml`
 1. `core-site.xml`